White House Says Zero Chance Biden Will Withdraw - UrduPoint

 White House Says Zero Chance Biden Will Withdraw

-Washington, (APP - UrduPoint / Pakistan Point News - 4th Jul, 2024) Joe Biden is "absolutely not" pulling out of the White House race, his spokeswoman said Wednesday, as pressure mounted on the president following his disastrous debate performance against Donald Trump.
+Washington, (APP - UrduPoint / Pakistan Point News - 4th Jul, 2024) Joe Biden is "absolutely not" pulling out of the US presidential race, his spokeswoman said Wednesday, as pressure mounted following his disastrous debate performance against Donald Trump.

-Panic has gripped Democrats in the wake of last week's debate, and internal rumblings about finding a replacement candidate before November's election have been amplified by polls showing Trump extending his lead.
+Panic has gripped his Democratic Party in the wake of last week's tv debate, and internal rumblings about finding a replacement candidate before November's election have been amplified by polls showing Trump extending his lead.

 The New York Times and CNN reported that Biden, 81, had acknowledged to a key ally that his reelection bid was on the line if he failed to quickly reassure the public that he was still up to the job.

-White House spokeswoman Karine Jean-Pierre rejected those reports outright, and insisted Biden had "absolutely" no intention of withdrawing as the Democratic nominee.
+White House spokeswoman Karine Jean-Pierre rejected those reports outright, insisting Biden has no intention of withdrawing.

 Recent Stories